m-maillot/swenta/README.md

 ### Core module

 Core retrieves data from RSS flow.
-RSS is parsed by pkrss library and provides a list of Article.
+RSS is parsed by PKRSS library and provides a list of Article.
 Articles are transformed in a list of NewsEntity.
 NewsEntity is the persist layer data.
 NewsEntities are transformed in json with Gson and persisted to local storage.
 Then, NewsEntities are transformed in a list of News.
 News is the business object.
 It's used to pass data from core module to presentation module.